 A high dose of riboflavin (vitamin B-2) can also prevent migraines or reduce the frequency.

-Coenzyme Q10 supplements can decrease the frequency of migraines, but is still being studied.
+Coenzyme Q10 supplements can decrease the frequency of migraines but are still being studied.

 Chiropractic Migraine Treatment

 A study examined chiropractic treatment for various types of headaches, including migraines.
 The study combined the results of 22 studies, which contained more than 2,600 patients.
-The studies showed that chiropractic treatment can serve, as a well as, preventive treatment.
+The studies showed that chiropractic treatment could serve, as well as a preventive treatment.